 The Coalition for College and Career Readiness (C3R) provides information and resources for education professionals who serve students from birth through the workforce.
 This initiative brings together P20 constituencies, business and industry, and the community to address the preparedness of tri-county area students for college and the workforce.
 C3R hosts tri-annual summits and Action Team meetings throughout the year.
 Feel free to contact us if you have questions, comments and or suggestions.
-The annual report can be found below.
+You can read the State of C3R below.

 Many high school students are graduating without a reading, writing and mathematics foundation appropriate for college-level coursework and careers.
 This skills, knowledge, and material deficit in academic and career skills renders pursuit of college-level occupational or academic programs difficult.